TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 [02-15-96; 16.19.3.7 NMAC - Rn, 16 NMAC 19.3.7, 03-30-02]

-16.19.3.8 RECIPROCAL LICENSURE: Reciprocal licensure shall be granted to those persons licensed by examination as a licensed pharmacist in other states or territories of the United States which grant reciprocal privileges in New Mexico.
+16.19.3.8 RECIPROCAL LICENSURE: Reciprocal licensure shall be granted to those persons licensed by examination as a licensed pharmacist in other states or territories of the United States which grant reciprocal privileges to persons licensed as pharmacists by examination in New Mexico.
 An applicant must be a graduate of an approved college of pharmacy and have completed required intern training or have worked one year as a licensed pharmacist in the state in which the applicant has licensure by examination.

 16.19.3.9 APPLICANT INELIGIBLE: